Sneezy-w/quiz-genius/requirement.md

   - Dropdown or segmented control for **Difficulty Level**:
     - Options: **Easy**, **Medium**, **Hard**
   - Input for **Number of Questions** (e.g., select number from 5 to 50)
-  - Information text: “Each generated question will be a multiple-choice question with 4 options.”
+  - Information text: "Each generated question will be a multiple-choice question with 4 options."
   - (Optional) Additional parameters:
     - Timer per question
     - Option to randomize question order